ntheile/CrossFront/README.md

 CrossFront glues all these frameworks together in a boilerplate project to allow for Large Scale Javascript development.
 It allows you to code once and run everywhere (Desktop Browsers, Mobile Browsers, Tablet Browsers, Phones, Android, iOS ... etc).
 CrossFront is a great front-end solution for app development that provides good structure and organzation of code using AMD and MVC design patterns.
-It is the ideal compliment to a RESTful backend.
+It is the ideal compliment to a RESTful backend and is very efficiant passing lightweight ajax json requests.
+This is good for a mobile application when every bit of bandwidth counts!

 Here are the steps to get this project working.